 Students choose one field of specialization for the major and may find it easy to pursue a second major in another of the major's specialization fields, thus broadening their prospects for choosing graduate schools or beginning professional careers.

-The Departments of Economics, Philosophy, Political Science, and Sociology collaborate to present the major in ethics and public policy; the major is administered by the Department of Philosophy.
+The Departments of Economics, Philosophy, Political Science, and Sociology and Criminology collaborate to present the major in ethics and public policy; the major is administered by the Department of Philosophy.